Linden Lab: Corporate culture

 Linden Lab utilized another internal tool, the Distributor, that enabled all employees to distribute "points" to projects that they deemed worthy of development and resource support.
 Each point has a financial value that is based on each quarter's financial performance.
 As a result, key stakeholders in the projects with high point values received a distributed monetary payoff at the end of the quarter for successfully completed projects.
 The Distributor was discontinued after Rosedale left the company.

 In addition, each employee's quarterly performance review is published on a Wikipedia-like internal website that all other employees may see.

 Employees of Linden Lab, who are easily identifiable in-world by their avatars' last name "Linden", have participated in several collaborative events with Second Life users.
 For example, the company holds an annual holiday "snowball fight" where users are encouraged to throw virtual snowballs at Linden Lab employees.

 Litigation

-In 2006, Pennsylvania lawyer Marc Bragg ("Marc Woebegone" in Second Life) brought a lawsuit against Second Life developer Linden Lab when his account was disabled by administrators.
-The case was eventually settled out of court.
+In 2006, Pennsylvania lawyer Marc Bragg brought a lawsuit (Bragg v.
+Linden Lab) against Linden Lab when his Second Life account "Marc Woebegone" was disabled by administrators.
+The case was settled out of court.